mariomaro/mobitaylor/mobitaylor/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an Flutter application for AI application for Fashion measurement and store.

 A few resources to get you started if this is your first Flutter project: